-Currently, he teaches a course named Radio Networks within the international Master degree in Telecommunications Engineering of the University of Bologna, and two courses taken by students of other Engineering degrees: one named Vehicular Communications, one Project Management and Soft Skills.
+Currently, he teaches a course named Radio Networks within the international Master Degree in Telecommunications Engineering of the University of Bologna, and two courses taken by students of other Engineering degrees: one titled Internet of Things, one Project Management and Soft Skills.

 For six years, since 2008, he was the coordinator of the Master degree in Telecommunications Engineering in Bologna.

 Since 2016, he is one of the ten members of the University Quality Committee, co-responsible for the monitoring of quality of teaching in the whole University.